native sdks for ios · android · react native · flutter, or one endpoint · one line to initialize

 "what's my activation rate on iOS vs Android?", "which screen loses the most people?", "did retention improve since the new onboarding?"
 Ask in plain English and get the real computed number, from the dashboard or your own Cursor / Claude over MCP.
 No SQL, no dashboards to hand-build.

-Honest pricing: 14-day full trial, no credit card.
-Then Solo $9/mo or Pro $29/mo, billed on events, never on installs, seats, or platforms.
-Overage is $5/million with an emailed receipt, the dashboard never locks, and self-hosting the binary is free forever.
+Honest pricing: 14-day trial at Pro limits, no card.
+Then Pro $19/mo or Scale $49/mo, billed on events, never on installs, seats, or platforms.
+Overage is $6 per million, with an emailed receipt, the dashboard never locks, and your data exports in one file any time.

 Point the app at it tonight.

-Three lines with the HTTP client you already ship, the same distinct_id from your server, no dependency to add.
-Tomorrow morning the verdict tells you which screen to fix.
+Add the SDK in one line, or send one POST with the client you already ship, your call.
+Pass the same distinct_id from your server, and tomorrow morning the verdict tells you which screen to fix.

 questions